-João traced a line with his finger, then waved his hand back toward the port side where the fish was headed.
+João traced a line with his finger, then waved his hand toward the port side, where the fish was headed.
 Mamede stopped what he was doing at the steering bench and jumped to where João was pointing.
 Ze got there almost as fast, dropping his knife and helicoptering his long legs over the hatch (and my ducked head).
 Both men stood side by side at the rail, scanning the water like two eager boys.

 “There he is!”
 Mamede cried out, pointing aft.
 “Look, he’s coming back.
 The bicheiro—quick!”

 The five-foot gaff was kept at the tabernacle when not in use, right in front of where I was sitting.
 By the time I realized what he wanted, Ze had jumped forward and yanked the shaft out of the beam socket.
-Spinning aft, he pitched the gaff to Mamede who caught it with one hand as he turned toward the water.
+Spinning aft, he pitched the gaff back to Mamede who caught it with one hand as he turned toward the water.
 Too late — the fish had already swum under the hull.

 “He’s coming to you, João!”
-Mamede shouted, tossing the gaff across the deck to João, who caught it with both hands and spun, slicing the hook only inches over my head.
-Whoa!… Realizing I was not in the best spot, I hopped to the side of the tabernacle to get out of the way.
+Mamede shouted, tossing the gaff across the deck to João, who caught it with both hands and spun, slicing the hook right over my head.
+Whoa!… Realizing I wasn’t in the best spot, I scrambled to the side of the tabernacle to get out of the way.
 Looking aft, João was already perched over the rail, feet spread apart, gaff held in front and ready to strike.

 “Vem peixe, vem . . .
-Come, fish, come. . .” he repeated in a whisper, eyes searching the water from side to side.
+Come, fish, come . . .” he repeated in a whisper, eyes sweeping the water from side to side.